This page is meant for people trying to get into speedrunning Dark Souls Prepare to Die Edition (PTDE).

 Resources

-• A Keyboard or Controller.
+- A Keyboard or Controller.
 Most Dark Souls speedrunners prefer controller, commonly Xbox or PlayStation controllers.
 Controllers in Dark Souls make the game more friendly to play, but it is all up to preference in the end.
 Keep in mind that at high-level play, a mix of both your controller and keyboard may be favourable.
+Controller rebinds are commonly used, especially for the Prompt Swap glitch.
+See the playlist by AtiTheHedgehog above for more info.

 Common Terms